cabralchege/Dark-Vessel-Detection/README.md

 The geographic matching algorithm mathematically proves that *if* a commercial AIS stream is connected, the cross-referencing logic successfully separates legal vessels from dark vessels.
 The system is also designed to be easily extensible to read open-source US Coast Guard (MarineCadastre) CSV files for localized historical analysis.

+## Deployment
+This model has been deployed at [https://huggingface.co/spaces/cabralchege/Optical-Dark-Vessel-Detection]
 ## Installation & Setup

 **1. Clone the repository:**